-Unlike coins, tokens do not have their own blockchain.
-Instead, they operate on other crypto coin blockchains, like Ethereum, which houses BAT, BNT, Tether, and other tokens on it.
+Unlike coins, tokens do not have their blockchain.
+Instead, they operate on other crypto coin blockchains, like Ethereum, which houses BAT, BNT, Tether, and other tokens.

 What’s the difference?

 When a token is spent, it moves from one place to another, such as a change in ownership for an NFT.
-Crypto coins are different because they do not move around, only account balances change.
-When you transfer money, it doesn’t go anywhere; the bank just changes the balance of both accounts.
-It’s the same with the blockchain.
+Crypto coins are different because they do not move around.
+Only account balances change.
+Transferring money doesn’t go anywhere; the bank changes the balance of both accounts.
+It’s’ the same with the blockchain.

 Another difference between the two is what they represent.
 As we said, crypto coins are essentially digital versions of money.
-Tokens can represent assets or deeds for land, cars, works of art, anything really.
+Tokens can represent assets or deeds for land, cars, works of art, or anything.

-In the simplest terms, a token represents what you own (what you’ve bought) and a coin represents what you’re capable of owning (what can be bought with it).
+In the simplest terms, a token represents what you own (what you’ve’ bought), and a coin represents what you’re capable of holding (what can be purchased with it).

 So there you have it.
-While they are not a million miles away in their differences, there’s enough of a difference that you need to pay attention to which is which.
+While they are not a million miles away in their differences, there are enough differences that you need to pay attention to which.
 You’re welcome!

 Founded in 2018, ARize is an industry leader in the 3D and AR industries.
 With an ethos of putting the power into the hands of the creators, their vision is revolutionizing e-commerce, blockchain technologies, and metaverse spaces.
 ARize is on a mission to bring 3D and AR capabilities to everyone, supercharging the visual experience it brings.